-Once Christmas came and went, we were determined to see in the New Year with a little more excitement.
-Originally we planned to spend New Years Eve in Sydney watching the famous fireworks display, but things change – especially travel plans!
-I know it’s the done thing and we’d have to be crazy not to do it ourselves, but this year it was just not meant to be!
+Christmas came and went, but we were determined to see in the New Year with a little more excitement.
+Originally we planned to spend New Year’s Eve in Sydney watching the famous fireworks display, but things change – especially travel plans!

-One of my cousins has recently moved to Sydney with her fiancé (now hubby).
-Thanks to these very fortunate circumstances, we were invited us to spend a few days celebrating with them and and their loved ones in a place called Mitchells Island.
-This worked out much better for us as it’s much nicer to be around family, plus, we really needed to get a move on geographically speaking.
+One of my cousins had recently moved to Sydney with her fiancé (now hubby).
+Thanks to these very fortunate circumstances, we were invited us to spend a few days celebrating with them and their loved ones in a place called Mitchells Island.
+This worked out much better for us as it’s so much nicer to be around family.
+Plus, we needed to get a move on geographically speaking.

-We enjoyed a light lunch, and started the festivities early.
-The real treat was dinner.
+We enjoyed a light lunch and started the festivities early.
+Though the real treat was dinner.
 My Cousin-in-Law’s parents (not sure that’s right but we’ll go with it) spent hours cooking us a hog roast and it was divine.
-I’m not exactly sure how many of us were there in total but it was at least 20 and we were all able to enjoy a proper sit down meal, complete with party poppers.
-As is the way, the evening progressed and we continued to consume copious amounts of bubbly…
+I’m not exactly sure how many of us were there in total but it was at least 20 and we were all able to enjoy a proper sit-down meal, complete with party poppers.

 Have you ever visited Mitchells Island?
 Or spent New Year’s Eve away from home?
-I’d love to know about your experiences, so do feel free to leave a comment 🙂
+I’d love to know about your experiences, let me know in the comments 🙂